neighboring countries of india

 India leverages cultural diplomacy and international collaborations to showcase its soft power and global relevance.

-• Cultural Diplomacy: Initiatives like the International Yoga Day highlight India’s cultural heritage and promote global cultural ties.
+• Cultural Diplomacy: Initiatives like International Yoga Day highlight India’s cultural heritage and promote global cultural ties.

 • Humanitarian Aid: India’s aid to neighboring countries during natural disasters enhances its image as a responsible and caring neighbor.